Super Bowl XXXVIII: First quarter

-Most of the first half was a defensive struggle, with neither team able to score until late in the second quarter, despite several early scoring opportunities for New England.
-After Carolina was forced to punt on their opening drive, Patriots receiver Troy Brown gave his team great field position with a 28-yard return to the Panthers 47-yard line.
-The Patriots subsequently marched to the 9-yard line, but Carolina kept them out of the end zone and Adam Vinatieri missed a 31-yard field goal attempt.
-The Patriots forced Carolina to punt after 3 plays and again got the ball with great field position, receiving Todd Sauerbrun's 40-yard punt at the Panthers 49-yard line.
-New England then drove to the 31-yard line, but on third down, linebacker Will Witherspoon tackled Brown for a 10-yard loss on an end-around play, pushing the Patriots out of field goal range.
+Most of the first half was an offensive struggle, with neither team able to score until late in the second quarter, despite several early scoring opportunities.
+After the Panthers were forced to punt on their opening drive, Patriots wide receiver Troy Brown gave his team great field position with a 28-yard return to the Panthers' 47-yard line.
+The Patriots subsequently marched to the 13-yard line, aided by quarterback Tom Brady's completions to wide receiver Deion Branch and Brown for 16 and 12 yards, respectively, but the Panthers' defense tightened up in the red zone.
+After Brady threw two incompletions and was flagged for a false start, kicker Adam Vinatieri attempted a 31-yard field goal, but he missed it wide right.
+After the next three possessions resulted in punts, the Patriots again got the ball with great field position, receiving Todd Sauerbrun's 40-yard punt at the Panthers' 49-yard line.
+The Patriots then drove to the 31-yard line, but on third down, linebacker Will Witherspoon tackled Brown for a 10-yard loss on an end-around play, pushing the Patriots out of field goal range and forcing them to punt again.

 Second quarter

-Later on, New England drove 57 yards to the Panthers 18-yard line with 6 minutes left in the second quarter, but once again they failed to score as Carolina kept them out of the end zone and Vinatieri's 36-yard field goal attempt was blocked by Panthers defender Shane Burton.
+After the teams exchanged punts twice going into the second quarter, the Patriots drove 57 yards to the Panthers' 18-yard line with just over 6 minutes left in the half, but once again they failed to score as the Panthers kept them out of the end zone and Vinatieri's 36-yard field goal attempt was blocked by defensive tackle Shane Burton.

-Meanwhile, the Carolina offense was stymied by the New England defense, with quarterback Jake Delhomme completing just one out of his first nine passes, sacked three times, and fumbling once.
-That fumble occurred 3 plays after Vinatieri's second missed field goal; Delhomme lost the ball while being sacked by linebacker Mike Vrabel, and Patriots defensive tackle Richard Seymour recovered the ball at the Panthers 20-yard line; by this point of the game the Panthers had suffered a net loss of nine yards on twenty offensive snaps.
+Meanwhile, the Panthers' offense was overwhelmed by the Patriots' defense, with quarterback Jake Delhomme completing just one out of his first nine passes, being sacked three times and fumbling after the third sack.
+The fumble occurred three plays after Vinatieri's second missed field goal; Delhomme lost the ball while being hit by linebacker Mike Vrabel, and defensive tackle Richard Seymour recovered the ball at the Panthers' 20-yard line.
+By this point of the game, the Panthers had suffered a net loss of nine yards on 20 offensive snaps.

-Two plays later, New England faced a third down and 7, but quarterback Tom Brady scrambled 12 yards to the 5-yard line for a first down.
-Then wide receiver Deion Branch caught a 5-yard touchdown pass from Brady on the next play.
-The play was a play-action fake to Antowain Smith.
-Carolina's Dan Morgan bit on the route, causing the touchdown.
+Two plays later, the Patriots faced 3rd-and-12, but Brady scrambled 12 yards to the 5-yard line for a first down, then completed a 5-yard touchdown pass to Branch on the next play.
+The play was a play-action fake to running back Antowain Smith.
+Panthers linebacker Dan Morgan bit on the route, causing the touchdown.
 Branch's touchdown came after 26:55 had elapsed in the game, setting the record for the longest amount of time a Super Bowl remained scoreless.
-The play also suddenly set off a scoring explosion from both teams for the remainder of the first half.
+The play also suddenly set off a scoring explosion from both teams in the closing minutes of the first half.